Quadirreed/BootCamp/Lessons/15-Web-Vulnerabilities-and-Hardening/1/Activities/09_testing_XSS/Unsolved/README.md

     ![On a page labeled "Vulnerability: Reflected Cross Site Scripting (XSS)", a user input field asks, "What's your name?"](DVWA_xss_reflected1.png)

--  If you have any issues accessing this webpage, repeat the [activity setup steps from the previous activity](../../06_SQL_Injection/Unsolved/README.md).
+- **Note**: If you have any issues accessing this webpage, you might need to repeat the activity setup steps from the SQL Injection Activity in 15.1.

 ### Instructions